 If only she could see.

-Another blow cracked against her back, and forced her on her belly.
+Another blow cracked against her back and she dropped to her belly.
 Her teeth cut into the side of her mouth, blood rushing over her tongue and down her throat.
-Two figures walked around the prone Imperial to flank their boss.
+Two figures walked around her to flank their boss.

 Fear started to overwhelm rage.
 She had to stay calm.

 "What do you want?"
-Daria asked, words distorted by her swelling wound.
+Daria asked, words distorted by the swelling wound in her mouth.

 "Want?
 It's not what I want, it's what I demand.
 You Imperials think you can just walk all over us.
 I'm here to tell you that we Dunmer do not respond well to threats."